 Do I need to purchase a lot of gear before my daughter does Wilderness?

 The short answer is "no" but it's really up to you.
 We will provide a suggested packing list specific to the Wilderness program.
+You can also access the list here.
 There are some items that it would be helpful to bring, but there are also ways to do it without breaking the bank.
 As a general rule of thumb, you want to take care of the things that are "between you and the ground", like your shoes, socks and sleeping attire.

 Will my daughter still get to experience Camp if she's in Wilderness?

 Yes!
-She will still be in camp for things like Open Camp, Council of Progress, Carnival or Midnight Madness, the Belle Challenge, church on Sunday, Singspiration and Nibble Nook.
+She will still be in camp for things like Open Camp, Council of Progress, Carnival or Midnight Madness, the Valor Challenge, church on Sunday, Singspiration and Nibble Nook.